Simi Valley

 Before the 1960s, Simi Valley once boasted a strong community of Latino families, many of whom worked for white ranchers.
 However, the housing boom in the 1960s and 1970s attracted many white Americans leaving urban areas in Los Angeles and the San Fernando Valley.
 This turned Simi Valley into a predominately white city, but the percentage of those who identified as non-Hispanic white began to decrease from 86.2% in 1980 to 54% in 2020.

-The 2010 United States Census reported that Simi Valley had a population of 124,237.
+The 2010 United States census reported that Simi Valley had a population of 124,237.
 The population density was 2,940.8 inhabitants per square mile ( The racial makeup of Simi Valley was 93,597 (White, 1,739 (African American, 761 (Native American, 11,555 (Asian, 178 (Pacific Islander, 10,685 (from other races, and 5,722 (from two or more races.
 Hispanic or Latino of any race were 10,938 persons (16.2% of Simi Valley's population were Mexican-American, 1.2% Salvadoran, 0.9% Guatemalan, 0.6% Puerto Rican, 0.6% Peruvian, 0.3% Cuban, 0.3% Argentine, 0.2% Honduran, 0.2% Nicaraguan, and 0.2% Ecuadorian.
 Among Asian-Americans, 2.7% of Simi Valley's population were Indian-Americans, 2.2% Filipino, 1.2% Chinese, 1.0% Vietnamese, 0.7% Korean, 0.5% Japanese, 0.2% Thai, 0.1% Pakistani.
 The majority of Simi Valley's population was made up of Caucasian-Americans; the largest groups of whites were 16.7% German-American, 11.3% English, 8.5% Italian, 3.4% French, 3.1% Polish, 2.3% Norwegian, 2.3% Swedish, 2.1% Scottish and 2% Dutch.

 The Census reported that 123,577 people (of the population) lived in households, 482 (lived in non-institutionalized group quarters, and 178 (were institutionalized.
 There were 41,237 households, out of which 16,765 (had children under the age of 18 living in them, 24,824 (were opposite-sex married couples living together, 4,659 (had a female householder with no husband present, 2,214 (had a male householder with no wife present.
 There were 1,975 (unmarried opposite-sex partnerships, and 291 (same-sex married couples or partnerships.
-7,087 households (were made up of individuals, and 3,013 (had someone living alone who was 65 years of age or older.
+A total of 7,087 households (were made up of individuals, and 3,013 (had someone living alone who was 65 years of age or older.
 The average household size was 3.00.
 There were 31,697 families (of all households); the average family size was 3.33.

 The population was spread out, with 31,036 people (under the age of 18, 11,088 people (aged 18 to 24, 33,890 people (aged 25 to 44, 35,046 people (aged 45 to 64, and 13,177 people (who were 65 years of age or older.
 The median age was 37.8 years.
 For every 100 females, there were 96.6 males.
 For every 100 females age 18 and over, there were 94.4 males.
 There were 42,506 housing units at an average density of 1,006.1 per square mile (of which 30,560 (were owner-occupied, and 10,677 (were occupied by renters.
 The homeowner vacancy rate was 1.2%; the rental vacancy rate was 4.6%.
 93,181 people (of the population) lived in owner-occupied housing units and 30,396 people (lived in rental housing units.